FG syndrome: Treatment

 Treatment for FG Syndrome is individualized to each person.
 It generally involves a team of specialists to manage the symptoms.

 History

 The name of the syndrome comes from the initials of the surnames of two sisters, who had five sons with the syndrome.
 The first study of the syndrome, published in 1974, established that it was linked to inheritance of the X chromosome.

-A 2008 study concluded that Kim Peek, who was the basis for Dustin Hoffman's character Raymond Babbitt in the movie Rain Man, probably had FG syndrome rather than autism.